vrecabarren/musicleague/README.md

 Have you ever wanted to battle it out with your friends and see who has the best taste in music?

 Music League let's you do just that!
-Create a session, invite your friends using just their email addresses, and have everyone submit their favorite songs to be voted on by the entire group!
+Create a league, invite your friends, and have everyone submit their favorite songs to be voted on by the entire group!
 Music League integrates with the Spotify API and will handle the playlists, email reminders, and voting - all you have to do is submit and listen!